Main API Interface (cheminfo_api)ο

 - Returns:

-NotFoundError β If the identifier cannot be resolved
+NotFoundError β If the identifier cannot be resolved to any CID.

 Examples

->>> compound = get_compound("aspirin") >>> print(compound.MolecularWeight) 180.16 >>> print(compound.CanonicalSMILES) 'CC(=O)OC1=CC=CC=C1C(=O)O'
+>>> compound = get_compound("aspirin") >>> print(compound.molecular_weight) 180.16 >>> print(compound.canonical_smiles) 'CC(=O)OC1=CC=CC=C1C(=O)O'

 Note